 W3C ValidLink to this section

 Most web pages are written using markup languages such as HTML and XHTML.
-These languages are defined by technical specifications which usually include formal grammar and vocabulary that computers can understand.
-The W3C, or World Wide Web Consortium, is responsible for enforcing these standards, and the W3C check in OU Campus makes sure that your page obeys those rules.
+The W3C develops standards for the use of these languages, so the W3C check in OU Campus makes sure that your page obeys these standards.

-While editing page content, the WYSIWYG editor does its best to ensure all your changes are valid.
+As you edit content, the What You See Is What You Get (WYSIWYG) editor translates your changes into valid code.
 However, it may miss some items.
-Keep in mind that a W3C error doesn't always prevent a page from displaying on your website, but can cause inconsistencies on how it looks in different web browsers.
+A W3C error doesn't always prevent a page from displaying on your website, but can cause inconsistencies in how the page looks in different web browsers.

 - Results: Summarizes the W3C validation test.